 young people and mental health

 Mental health refers to our emotional, psychological and social wellbeing.
 It affects how we think, feel and act.
-For young people maintaining positive mental health is crucial because it influences how to handle stress, relate to others and make choices for the future.
+For young people maintaining positive mental health is crucial because it influences how to handle stress, relate to others and make choices for the future.Â

 Current data show that mental health issues are becoming increasingly prevalent among young people.
-It is estimated that 75% of mental illnesses start before a person’s 18th birthday.
-Adolescence and early adulthood are times of significant change and development, making early intervention essential so young people have the tools they need to maintain their mental health during these years, as they can be susceptible to issues like bullying.
+It is estimated that 59% of mental illness starts before a person’s 18th birthday.
+Adolescence and early adulthood are times of significant change and development.
+During this time, young people may be particularly vulnerable to challenges such as exploring their gender and sexual identity, coping with academic pressure, experiencing bullying or struggling with body image.
+This makes early intervention and prevention essential, so young people have the tools they need to maintain their mental health during these years and into adulthood.Â

 Common myths surrounding young people’s mental health